Free CUDA via Colab

 # via Ollama.

-That is the full path.
-Six commands plus one browser click.
-The orchestrator's stub mode runs end-to-end without any Drive credentials so you can sanity-check the wiring before you do the OAuth setup:
+That is the full path: install, run, one browser click, wait, done.
+Stub mode runs end-to-end without Drive credentials so you can verify the wiring before doing the OAuth setup:

 python packages/sdk/sagewai/examples/44_colab_free_cuda.py